mariapacific3/Tech4/README.md

 - Jonah - Perceptron Model / Testing out .wav applications

 Overall, we worked collectively on most of the project as a whole (specifics of code are listed above).
+(Model.ipynb is our main notebook for this project.)